maldoinc/wireup/docs/pages/optimizing_container.md

 so when it performs autowiring it injects proxy objects.
 These act and behave the same way as the real ones but there is a tiny performance penalty when interacting with them.

-During warmup, the container will assume the current dependency set is the final one and will create only real instances for singleton dependencies that way during autowiring there will be no more proxies.
+After warmup, the container will assume the current dependency set is the final one and will create only real instances for singleton dependencies that way during autowiring there will be no more proxies.

 ## Recommendations